latolukasz/beeorm-doc/docs/guide/queries_log.md

-# Queries log
+# Queries Log

-You can log all MySQL, Redis and local cache queries.
+You can log all MySQL, Redis, and local cache queries by registering a logger using the `engine.RegisterQueryLogger()` method:
-Simply register logger with `engine.RegisterQueryLogger()`:

 ```go{7}
 type MyLogger struct{}